HRI-EU/tulip_agent/README.md

     * `function_analyzer`: Python function introspection for generating tool descriptions
     * `tool_library`: Vector store for managing tools
     * `prompts`: Collection of the prompts used
-    * `base_agent`: Conventional baseline agents
+    * `base_agent`: Baseline agent without tools
       * `BaseAgent`: LLM agent without tool access
+    * `tool_agent`: Agents with tool access
-      * `ToolAgent`: Uses regular tool descriptions in its system prompt
+      * `NaiveToolAgent`: Uses regular tool descriptions in its system prompt
-      * `ToolCotAgent`: Extends the `ToolAgent` with a planning step that decomposes the user input into subtasks
+      * `CotToolAgent`: Extends the `NaiveToolAgent` with a planning step that decomposes the user input into subtasks
     * `tulip_agent`: Agents with access to a tool library
       * `MinimalTulipAgent`: Minimal implementation; searches for tools based on user input directly
       * `NaiveTulipAgent`: Naive implementation; searches for tools with a separate tool call
-      * `TulipCotAgent`: COT implementation; derives a plan for the necessary steps and searches for suitable tools
+      * `CotTulipAgent`: COT implementation; derives a plan for the necessary steps and searches for suitable tools
       * `AutoTulipAgent`: Fully autonomous variant; can use the search tool at any time and modify its tool library with CRUD operations
   * `eval`
     * `math_eval`: Math evaluation